 WHEREAS, it is incumbent upon the Commonwealth to support initiatives that promote and advance financial literacy education; and

 WHEREAS, United States consumer debt totaled more than $14 trillion at the end of last year; and

 WHEREAS, borrowers began this year owing more than $1.7 trillion in student loans, an increase of nearly 4% compared to quarter three of 2019; and

 WHEREAS, Americans decreased credit card debt last year by $34 billion; and

 WHEREAS, Americans also decreased overall debt delinquency last year; and

 WHEREAS, public, consumer, community-based, and private sector organizations throughout the Commonwealth are working to educate the public on personal finance issues and increase financial literacy for Virginians of all ages; and

-WHEREAS, it is important to encourage all Virginians to recognize the many educational resources available to the public, and it is important to encourage responsible financial planning and personal budgeting;
+WHEREAS, it is important to encourage all Virginians to recognize the many educational resources available to the public; and

-NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize April 2020 as FINANCIAL LITERACY MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.
+NOW, THEREFORE, I, Ralph S. Northam, do hereby recognize April 2021 as FINANCIAL LITERACY MONTH in our COMMONWEALTH OF VIRGINIA, and I call this observance to the attention of all our citizens.